-The ongoing strength in gold prices and positive operating performance at the Mupane mine have resulted in earnings from mining operations of \$0.8 million in 2019 compared to \$3.0 million in 2018.
-In addition, cash flow generated from operations in 2019 was \$2.9 million, after royalty payments made in the normal course of business, compared to \$4.2 million of cashflow from operations in 2018.
-The Company has no material commitments for capital expenditures at the Mupane mine as of December 31, 2019.
+The ongoing strength in gold prices and positive operating performance at the Mupane mine have resulted in earnings from mining operations of \$11.2 million for the year ended December 31, 2020, compared to \$0.8 million for the same period in 2019, with cashflow from operations of \$13.9 million for the year ended December 31, 2020, compared to \$2.9 million for the same period in 2019.
+The Company has no material commitments for capital expenditures at the Mupane or Galaxy mine as of December 31, 2020.